guanfangdong/LTS-UniverisalMOS/README.md

 After downloading, extract the files to access the video data.

 ## Model
 We currently provide the trained LTS model file.
-At this stage, the model file is available for use, but please note that the accompanying inference and training code are still being cleaned up for release.
+The model is located in the "models" folder.
+As our algorithm is universal, we do not require any retraining or fine-tuning to adapt to your model.

+We have utilized common libraries such as NumPy or Torch to ensure the code runs smoothly.
+If you encounter any issues with the code, please feel free to submit an issue in this GitHub repository or contact us directly.

 ### Model File Structure
-- `/models`: Contains the LTS model file.
+- `/models`: Contains the LTS model files.
+- `/data`: Contains the sample testing data.
+  - `/highway`: A sample video from CDNet2014 dataset.
+- `/deps`: Contains the custom dependencies.

 ## Progress Tracking